Acupuncture Holland Park

 What is Acupuncture?

-From a Traditional Eastern perspective, the body and its diseases were very elegantly described as an imbalance or blockage in the continuous flow of energy that circumnavigates our corporeal body.
+Traditional Eastern philosophy describes the body and its sickness as an interruption or blockage to the energy flow that circulates through our body.
 Acupuncture is a procedure done to clear or stimulate the sluggish areas of activity in the body.
 It was done at precisely placed points, where the energy flows closest to the body’s surface.
-The energy could move more easily, which allowed for a fresh lease of life to the affected area.
-This encouraged the body to recover itself and restore its normal functions.
+These points were manipulated to allow the energy to flow more easily and bring a new lease on life to the area or affected systems.
+This encourages the area to recover and return to its normal state.

 Residents in Wishart, Carindale, Holland Park, Mansfield and surrounding areas are included in the places we offer our acupuncture services.